mr-srinivas14/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03: Password Complexity Checker

+Welcome To Mr Srinivas's Password Complexity Checker Tool!
 The Password Complexity Checker is a Python-based program that helps users evaluate the strength of a password by analyzing key components such as:

-Length of the password (minimum of 8 characters) Inclusion of uppercase and lowercase letters
+- Length of the password (minimum of 8 characters)
+- Checking Wether uppercase and lowercase letters are added or not?
-Presence of numbers
+- Presence of Digits
-Use of special characters (e.g., @, #, $) The program provides feedback on how strong or weak the password is, which can help users improve their password security and avoid common vulnerabilities.
+- Usage of special characters (e.g., @, #, $)

+The program provides feedback on how strong or weak the password is, which can help users improve their password security and avoid common vulnerabilities.
 This tool is designed to ensure basic security requirements and protect against password-based attacks.

 # Features

 - User Instructions: Clear guidelines on how to create a strong and secure password.
 - Password Evaluation: The password is evaluated against five key criteria and classified as Strong, Moderate, or Weak.
-- Exit Command: Users can exit the tool easily by typing 'E', 'e', 'Exit', or 'exit'.

 # Working of the Tool